Welcome to the Okaloosa STEMM Academy

 - In the event that the school identifies items of clothing, accessories, buttons, or jewelry that are not set forth in this dress code, but are inappropriate or unsafe, the school may prohibit such items.
 Any form of dress or grooming which is distractive or disruptive will not be permitted.

 Uniform checks will be conducted and disciplinary action will be taken if necessary.
 Persistent violations will result in progressive disciplinary action.
-Final decisions regarding hygiene and appropriate dress will be left to the discretion of the director and/or director’s designee.
+Final decisions regarding hygiene and appropriate dress will be left to the discretion of the administrator and/or designee.

 Curriculum In Action